tydo83/new-dinosaurs-yay-question-mark/README.md

 `truncateSpecies`

 * It may help to make a new dinosaur first, and then edit that dinosaur's properties, rather than take shortcuts.
 * `.species` is just a string, with all the properties you'd expect.
-Including the `slice` method, for grabbing everything up to a certain index.
+Including the `.slice` method, for grabbing everything up to a certain index.

 `makeSingular`